-The RHA is action-oriented, with a focus on learning and making adjustments as we go.
+We are action-oriented, with a focus on learning and making adjustments and improvements as we go.

 Racial Equity and Social Justice

 Homelessness disproportionately harms people of color, so we explicitly take racial equity into account.
-The RHA uses an equity-based decision making framework to proactively dismantle structural racism and advance equity.
+KCRHA uses an equity-based decision making framework to proactively dismantle structural racism and advance equity.

 Regional Action Framework

-The Regional Action Framework provides and overview and recommendations for coordinated public and philanthropic efforts to address homelessness.
+The Regional Action Framework developed in 2020 provides and overview and recommendations for coordinated public and philanthropic efforts to address homelessness.
 It articulates a clear vision and priorities, recommends policies, strategies and actions, and establishing measures for success.
-However, it is not an implementation plan for the RHA.
+However, it is not an implementation plan for KCRHA.

 The framework is not a static document.
 While the framework’s development was a critical milestone in our community’s journey, to be successful we must be diligent and disciplined in our process, dynamic in our planning and rigorous in our efforts to measure progress.
 We will remain nimble and flexible enough to revisit the framework as needed to make mid-course corrections as needed.